Updated Winter 2021

 Caulking Materials – What Caulks are Made of?

-I tried DAP Dynoflex 230 latex caulk and DAP Alex Plus, a acrylic latex with some silicone.
+I tried DAP Dynoflex 230 latex caulk and DAP Alex Plus, an acrylic latex with some silicone.
 At one week they both had more offgassing than the silicones, though they had different chemicals offgassing.
-At two weeks Alex was still clearly offgassing (at three weeks I could still pick up the odor, at 5 weeks it was very mild), and Dynoflex was close to done at two weeks..
+At two weeks Alex was still clearly offgassing (at three weeks I could still pick up the odor, at 5 weeks it was very mild), and Dynoflex was close to done at two weeks.

 Polyether – specialty silicone replacement caulks are often polyether.
 My top pick is AFM Caulk.